 Honeydew is mostly made up of carbohydrates.
 In fact, it contains about 92% carbs, 3% fats, and 5% protein.
 This is pretty normal for melons, which are largely made up of sugars and water.

 A honeydew is very low in sodium, saturated fats, and cholesterol.

 On the other hand, it is high in Vitamin B6, Folate, and Potassium.
 Since it is a fruit, it is also high in Vitamin C.

-However, like previously mentioned, honeydew is a melon, which means that it primarily contains sugar and water.
-This means that it is not nutritionally dense.
+But, like previously mentioned, honeydew is a melon, which means that it primarily contains sugar and water.
+So, it is not nutritionally dense.

 In other words, a honeydew melon does not contain very many vitamins and minerals per calorie.
 Basically, it does not provide the most bang for your buck, calorically speaking.